vaeth/zshrc-mv/README.md

 Concerning the colors which `zshrc` sets, only the following cases are tested (and probably things will look ugly in other cases):
-1. You use a terminal with a black background (and the 256 colors are mainly tested with xterm - with other terminals e.g. the highlighted colors may look differently and maybe bad).
+1. A terminal with a black background (and the 256 colors are mainly tested with xterm - with other terminals e.g. the highlighted colors may look differently and maybe bad).
    My testing xresources for xterm contain:
    ```
 	XTerm*cursorColor: green